Saudi Shi'ites throng funeral of slain protester

 Protests broke out in the Eastern Province region in March 2011 when unrest in neighbouring Bahrain was quashed with the assistance of Saudi and other Gulf troops.

-(Reporting by Sami Aboudi and Asma al-Sharif; Editing by Ralph Boulton and Kevin Liffey)
+(Reporting by Sami Aboudi and Asma al-Sharif; Editing by Samia Nakhoul and Ralph Boulton)